Last updated on August 17, 2026

 So, where can you chat about Brawl?

-This is largely an online format, so that's where you'll find most of the communities.
-The MTG Arena subreddit has frequent posts about Brawl and it can be a fine place to keep up with other formats and topics related to the client.
-The MTGbrawl subreddit is much more focused, as the name would imply.
-If Discord is more your speed, you should check out the Brawl Hub Discord and the Stronghold Discord.
+• If Discord is more your speed, you should check out the Brawl Hub Discord and the Stronghold Discord.
 Brawl Hub leans towards the more competitive aspects of the format and even hosts a competitive league, while Stronghold is an ideal spot to discuss deck brewing.

 Why Did Wizards Change Historic Brawl to Brawl?

 In a Patch Notes release from 2023, Wizards stated that the format formerly known as Historic Brawl was more in line with Timeless than the actual Historic format, but decided that any other format name would be at least partially incorrect.
-Therefore, they dropped the format association and simply renamed the format โ€œBrawl,โ€ keeping โ€œStandard Brawlโ€ as its own distinct offshoot.
+Therefore, they dropped the format association and simply renamed the format โ€œBrawlโ€, keeping โ€œStandard Brawlโ€ as its own distinct offshoot.

 Wrap Up

-Brawl really surprised me with its interesting play patterns and depth.
+Brawl really surprises me with its interesting play patterns and depth.
 I expected a Commander knock-off and got a hybrid format with bits of Commander and Cube sprinkled together, and it only gets better with each new set.

 What do you think of Brawl?
 Would you say it is the best way to complete daily quests?
 Which commander do you want to play?
 Let me know in the comments or on the Draftsim Discord!
+And check out The Daily Upkeep newsletter to stay up to date on all the latest MTG news.

 Stay safe and keep brewing!